usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 ##### 5.1.9.1.
 Multi-Factor Cryptographic Device Authenticators

 Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
+The authenticator operates by signing a challenge nonce presented through a direct computer interface such as a USB port.
 Although cryptographic devices contain software, they differ from cryptographic software authenticators by the fact that all embedded software is under control of the CSP (or manufacturer), and that the entire authenticator is subject to any applicable FIPS 140 requirements at the AAL being authenticated.

 The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
 The challenge nonce SHALL be at least 64 bits in length.
 Approved cryptography SHALL be used.